Bonnie Tyler

 In the 1980s, Tyler ventured into rock music with songwriter and producer Jim Steinman.
 He wrote Tyler's biggest hit "Total Eclipse of the Heart", the lead single from her 1983 UK chart-topping album Faster Than the Speed of Night.
 Steinman also wrote Tyler's other major 1980s hit "Holding Out for a Hero".
 She had success in mainland Europe during the 1990s with Dieter Bohlen, who wrote and produced her hit "Bitterblue".
 In 2003, Tyler re-recorded "Total Eclipse of the Heart" with singer Kareen Antonn.
 Their bilingual duet, titled "Si demain...
 (Turn Around)", topped the French charts.

 Rocks and Honey was released in 2013 and features the single "Believe in Me", which she performed representing the United Kingdom at the Eurovision Song Contest 2013 in Malmö, Sweden.
 After reuniting with the producer David Mackay, she released Between the Earth and the Stars (2019) and The Best Is Yet to Come (2021).

-Her work has earned her three Grammy Award nominations and three Brit Award nominations, among other accolades.
+Her work has earned her three Grammy Award nominations and three Brit Award nominations (including twice for British Female Solo Artist), among other accolades.
+In 2022, she was awarded an MBE in the Queen's Birthday Honours for services to music.

 Early life

-Tyler was born Gaynor Hopkins in Skewen, Wales, to coal miner Glyndŵr and mother Elsie Hopkins.
+Tyler was born Gaynor Hopkins on 8 June 1951 in Skewen, Neath, Wales.
+Her father, Glyndŵr Hopkins, was a coal miner and serviceman in the Second World War, and her mother, Elsie Hopkins (née Lewis), was a former homemaker.
 She grew up in a four-bedroom council house with three sisters and two brothers.
 Her siblings had varied music tastes, exposing her to artists such as Elvis Presley, Frank Sinatra and the Beatles.
+Hopkins attended Rhydhir Comprehensive School in Neath, Wales.
+She left school, age 16, with no qualifications and began working in a grocery shop.
 Hopkins and her family were deeply religious Protestants.
 Her first public performance took place in a chapel as a child, singing the Anglican hymn "All Things Bright and Beautiful".

-Leaving school with no formal qualifications, Hopkins began working in a grocery shop.
-In 1969, she entered a local talent contest, and after coming in second place, was inspired to pursue a career in singing.
-Responding to a newspaper advertisement, she found work as a backing singer for Bobby Wayne & the Dixies before forming her own soul band called Imagination.
+In April 1969, Hopkins was entered into a local talent competition by her aunt, and she came second to an accordionist.
+Inspired to pursue a career in singing, Hopkins found work as a backing singer for Bobby Wayne & the Dixies before forming her own band, Imagination.
 It was around this time that she changed her name to Sherene Davis, to avoid being confused with Welsh folk singer Mary Hopkin.